-Each Fund may invest in equity securities subject to any restrictions set forth in the Funds' prospectus and this SAI.
+The HIPS Fund and the DRUP Fund may invest in equity securities subject to any restrictions set forth in the Funds' prospectus and this SAI.
 These securities may include securities listed on any domestic or foreign securities exchange and securities traded in the OTC market.
 Equity securities, such as the common stocks of an issuer, are subject to stock market fluctuations and therefore may experience volatile changes in value as market conditions, consumer sentiment or the financial condition of the issuers change.
-A decrease in value of the equity securities in the Fund's portfolio may also cause the value of each Fund's Shares to decline.
+A decrease in value of the equity securities in the Fund's portfolio may also cause the value of the HIPS Fund or the DRUP Fund's Shares to decline.

-An investment in the Funds should be made with an understanding of the risks inherent in an investment in equity securities, including the risk that the financial condition of issuers may become impaired or that the general condition of the stock market may deteriorate (either of which may cause a decrease in the value of a Fund's portfolio securities and therefore a decrease in the value of Shares of the Fund).
+An investment in the Funds should be made with an understanding of the risks inherent in an investment in equity securities, including the risk that the financial condition of issuers may become impaired or that the general condition of the stock market may deteriorate (either of which may cause a decrease in the value of the HIPS Fund or the DRUP Fund's portfolio securities and therefore a decrease in the value of Shares of the Fund).
 Common stocks are susceptible to general stock market fluctuations and to volatile increases and decreases in value as market confidence and perceptions change.
 These investor perceptions are based on various and unpredictable factors, including expectations regarding government, economic, monetary and fiscal policies; inflation and interest rates; economic expansion or contraction; and global or regional political, economic or banking crises.